gekkekoe/esphome-ecodan-hp/asgard/manual.md

 ---

-## 8. Setup Wizard (Optional)
+## 8. Setup Wizard

-The **Setup Wizard** is a guided process that starts with how you control the heat pump and, if you want, walks you through everything Auto Adaptive needs.
+The **Setup Wizard** is the guided way to configure Asgard.
+It starts with the basics — how you control your heat pump (Asgard Virtual Thermostat or MRC / wireless thermostat) — and, if you choose, walks you through everything Auto Adaptive needs (Steps 3–6).
 It runs standalone — no Home Assistant required.
-The wizard is **optional** — everything it configures can also be set manually in the Settings tab (see [Section 11](#11-settings--zones-1--2) and [Section 12](#12-settings--auto-adaptive)).

 Navigate to: